mkarner07/mkarner07.github.io/index.md

 author_profile: true
 ---

 Most advice breaks once it meets real constraints.
-I've spent years learning that the hard way - first in applied research, then as a department head for IT and digital transformation in a complex international organization.
+I've spent years learning that the hard way: first in applied research, then as a department head for IT and digital transformation in a complex international organization.
 The five articles below are the distilled version of what actually works.

 [The Unexpected Impact of Handing Your Decisions to AI (It’s Not What You Think)](https://matthiaskarner.com/2026/03/The-Unexpected-Impact-of-Handing-Your-Decisions-to-AI/): How I use AI as a thinking tool (structure, clarity, reflection) without outsourcing judgment or responsibility.